wp-plugins/rio-video-gallery/readme.txt

 * Easy to install and use.
 * Works with your theme's files and UI style.
 * You can style as you need.
-* A complete help guid for your support.
+* A complete help guide for your support.
 * Responsive & latest UI.
 * Two types of layouts.
 * Can order videos as you need with numbers.